Tariff code lookup

 Everything you need to know about clearing your goods for import and/or export will depend on what classification it falls under in the South African tariff book.
 Almost every country’s tariff book is created based on the international HS system, which contains all the classification types.

-To find out the tariff codes on a particular product or material you want to import, export or manufacture, follow the steps set out below in our tariff code lookup tool.
+To find the tariff codes on a particular product or material you want to import, export, or manufacture, follow the steps below in our tariff code lookup tool.

 How to determine the tariff/HS/commodity code for your import or export